 Hepatitis C is a viral infection that can lead to serious liver damage and other health complications.
 The hepatitis C virus (HCV) that causes the condition is transmitted through exposure to the blood of someone who has HCV.

 If you’re experiencing symptoms of hepatitis C or think you may be at risk, discuss getting a blood test with your doctor.
 Since symptoms don’t always show up right away, screening can rule out the condition or help you get the treatment you need.

 Hepatitis C is often associated with sharing needles.
 But there are other means of transmission.

-For example, you may be a healthcare worker who is regularly exposed to other people’s blood.
-You might have gotten a tattoo from an unlicensed tattoo artist whose needles may not be sterile.
-You may have simply received a blood transfusion before 1992, when widespread screening of blood donations for hepatitis C first occurred.
+For example, you may be a healthcare worker who’s regularly exposed to other people’s blood.
+You might’ve gotten a tattoo from an unlicensed tattoo artist whose needles may not be sterile.
+You may have simply received a blood transfusion before 1992, when widespread screening of blood donations for hepatitis C first began.

-Other factors may increase a person’s chance of hepatitis C. If any of the following apply to you, the Mayo Clinic suggests screening for hepatitis C:
+Other factors may increase a person’s chance of contracting hepatitis C. If any of the following apply to you, the Mayo Clinic suggests screening for hepatitis C:

-- if you have abnormal liver function
+- You have abnormal liver function.

 HCV antibody nonreactive result

 If no HCV antibodies are found, the test result is considered to be HCV antibody nonreactive.
 No further testing or actions are required.